IBMStreams/streamsx.documentation/docs/beamrunner/messagehub.md

 Before you run the Apache Beam 2.4 I/O sample applications, you must configure and run the following service on IBM Cloud®:

 - IBM Message Hub.
-   - Create the service if you don't already have one.
+   - Create the service if you do not already have one.
 For more information, see [Creating a Message Hub service on IBM Cloud](../io/#creating-a-message-hub-service-on-ibm-cloud).
    - Set up credentials for the service. **Remember**: Make sure the environment variables are configured.
 For more information, see [Setting up credentials for the Message Hub  service](../io/#setting-up-credentials-for-the-message-hub-service).

 ## Running the sample application